houen/www.houen.net/README.md

 - Smart people can explain complicated things in a simple way
 - Have they taken ownership of tasks / problems in the past?
 - If there is any doubt, there is no doubt

+### TODO: Topics to cover
+- When brown stuff hits spinning stuff
+    - Plan for accidents
+    - Triage:
+      - Stop the accident
+      - Stop the bleeding
+      - Patch the wound
+    - Post-morten
+- You cannot fix culture with structure